 Monthly Installment Plan

 The University offers an interest-free monthly installment option which consists of five (5) payments each semester.
-The plan to cover the fall semester runs from July 1 through November 1.
-A similar plan which starts December 1 is also offered for spring.
+The plan to cover the spring semester runs from December 1 through April 1.
 The cost to enroll is $50 per semester.
 Further information on how to enroll in the plan can be found here.

 The University of New Haven works with Flywire to help make the processing of international payments simple and easy.
 Click here to find out more and to get started.